Course policies

 Meetings

 All times are Pacific.
 Attendance at lectures and lab sessions is required.
 Weekly lectures are Wednesday mornings in Chen 100, 9-9:50 am.
 On Mondays, you may attend one of the two lab sessions in Chen 130: 9 am-noon or 1-4 pm.
-Because of large enrollment numbers, we encourage you to attend the lab session you registered for.
+We encourage you to attend the lab session for which you registered.

 TA-led sessions are held 7–10 pm on Thursdays, also in Chen 130.
 For roughly the first thirty minutes, the TAs will highlight and/or clarify pertinent topics.
 The remainder of the time will be spent helping individual students.